Best Linux Distributions for Older MacBooks

 Elementary OS is a beautiful and elegant Linux distro that is inspired by macOS.
 It has a minimalist and sleek desktop environment called Pantheon, which features a dock, a top panel, and an app launcher.
 It also has a curated and refined software selection, and a pay-what-you-want model for downloading apps from its own app store.

 Elementary OS is compatible with most MacBooks, although you might need to install some additional drivers or firmware for some components, such as Wi-Fi or Bluetooth.
+Elementary OS also has good performance on older MacBooks, as long as you have at least 4 GB of RAM and 32 GB of disk space.

 FAQs